-- The overall target timeframe for a Panel Review to be held and a written response provided is within twenty working days from the date of acknowledgement at Stage 2. - 8.9 Exceptionally, we may provide an explanation to the customer containing a clear timeframe for when the response will be received if it is expected to be longer than within 20 working days from acknowledgement, but this should not exceed a further 20 working days without good reason.
+- 8.8 The overall target timeframe for a Panel Review to be held and a written response provided is within twenty working days from the date of acknowledgement at Stage 2. - 8.9 Exceptionally, we may provide an explanation to the customer containing a clear timeframe for when the response will be received if it is expected to be longer than within 20 working days from acknowledgement.
+This should not exceed a further 20 working days without good reason.
 If an extension is required to enable us to respond to the complaint fully, this will be explained to the customer and agreed with the customer if possible.
 However, we will agree with the customer suitable intervals for keeping the customer informed of progress.
-In the event of an extension being required the customer will be provided with contact details for the Housing Ombudsman Service. - 8.10 The complainant will be invited to meet with the Panel in person to outline in their own words why they believe Coastline has not dealt with their complaint fairly or properly.
+In the event of an extension being required the customer will be provided with contact details for the Housing Ombudsman Service.

+- 8.10 The complainant will be invited to meet with the Panel in person to share in their own words their customer journey, the issues encountered and how these have impacted them.
 Coastline understands that customers may become frustrated by the issue(s) causing them to have complained.
 We do not view behaviour as unacceptable just because someone is assertive or determined.
-However the actions of some customers who are angry or persistent may result in unreasonable demands on, or behaviour towards Coastline staff, and if so the Panel will follow our published Acceptable Behaviour Policy to manage such behaviour. - 8.11 The Complaints & Compliments Team will supply the complainant and Panel members with a timeline of the complaint.
-The complainant is welcome to be accompanied at the Panel Review by a Complaint Mentor, family member, friend or informal advocate acting or speaking on their behalf or for support, as long as the Assistant Company Secretary is advised in advance who this will be.
-If the customer wishes to provide a supporting statement in advance of the Panel Review this should be forwarded to the Complaints & Compliments Team for inclusion in the complaint timeline. - 8.12 In addition, the complainant may be accompanied at the Panel Review by an individual acting as a professional advisor to them on technical matters, for cases that are considered to be of a complex technical nature.
-This is to be considered on a case-by-case basis and is subject to prior written approval by the Complaints & Compliments Team. - 8.13 After the customer has met with the Panel, the Investigating Manager from Stage 1 will meet with the Panel to outline their findings and advise how their decision was made. - 8.14 The Panel Chair will send a written response to the complainant, giving the outcome of the Panel's findings with a copy of the Notes taken, and where appropriate highlighting remedial actions to be carried out and any significant changes to Coastlines processes or procedures which will be used to improve future service delivery.
+However the actions of some customers who are angry or persistent may result in unreasonable demands on, or behaviour towards Coastline staff, and if so the Panel will follow our published Acceptable Behaviour Policy to manage such behaviour. - 8.11 The Complaints Team will supply the complainant and Panel members with a timeline of the complaint.
+The complainant is welcome to be accompanied at the Panel Review by a Complaint Mentor, family member, friend or informal advocate acting or speaking on their behalf or for support, as long as the Complaints Team is advised in advance who this will be.
+If the customer wishes to provide a supporting statement in advance of the Panel Review this can be forwarded to the Complaints Team for inclusion in the complaint timeline. - 8.12 In addition, the complainant may be accompanied at the Panel Review by an individual acting as a professional advisor to them on technical matters, for cases that are considered to be of a complex technical nature.
+This is to be considered on a case-by-case basis and is subject to prior written approval by the Complaints Team. - 8.13 After the customer has met with the Panel, the Investigating Manager from Stage 1 will meet with the Panel to outline their findings and advise how and why their decision was made. - 8.14 The Panel Chair will send a written response to the complainant, giving the outcome of the Panel's findings with a copy of the Notes taken, and where appropriate highlighting remedial actions to be carried out and improvements identified as a result of the complaint, which will be used to improve future service delivery.